katandcompany/wistiaPlugin/README.md

-# BuildFire React Plugin Template
+#  Wistia Plugin
-The following template uses Webpack, React, and Babel in order to provide many features out of the box
+The Wistia Plugin is a Buildfire plugin built using their React plugin template.
+The template uses Webpack, React, and Babel in order to provide many features out of the box.

 - React/JSX (Preact Compat)
 - Hot Reloading